James Calder

 Edge AI6 min read

-Cloud-based chatbots fail the moment your ship leaves port.
-Here's what an on-vessel AI assistant actually looks like — and why your guests won't know the difference from shore-side service.
+Cloud chatbots fail when the ship leaves port.
+Here is what an on-vessel AI concierge looks like, and why guests will not notice.

 James Calder·April 1, 2026